The Girl Langa Langchung and the Rooster: Origin

-The Golden Corpse is a compilation of Indo-Tibetan stories that was later brought to Mongolia and translated to Mongolic languages.
+The Golden Corpse is a compilation of Indo-Tibetan stories that was later brought to Mongolia and translated into Mongolic languages.
 The collection is known in India as Vetala Pañcaviṃśati, in Tibet as Ro-sgrung, in Mongolia as Siditü kegür, and in Oirat as Siddhi kǖr.

 In this regard, Mongolian linguist Tsendiin Damdinsüren noted the existence of two Tibetan compilations of Vetala tales, one with 13 chapters and the other with 21.
-Also, both versions were mentioned in the work The Book of the Son, written in 11th century.
+Also, both versions were mentioned in the work The Book of the Son, written in the 11th century.
 Lastly, the divergence in contents between the Indian Vetala and the Tibetan versions, according to Damdinsuren, may indicate the latter were original works, instead of an adaptation or translation.
 In the same vein, according to Tibetologist Françoise Robin, there are more than 20 versions of the compilation in the Tibetan-speaking zone alone, and their common versions contain between thirteen and twenty-five stories, with some even reaching up to 75 tales.

 Summary

-In this tale, an old couple lives with their three daughters and their cattle of sheep.
+In this tale, an old couple lives with their three daughters and their flock of sheep.
 One day, the husband goes to graze the cattle, when a demon appears, kills the man, and wears his face as a disguise.
 The false husband goes back home with a story that he met a potential rich suitor for his daughters and gives the woman some fat to be cooked for their meal.
 Unaware that the fat belongs to her dead husband, the woman roasts it, but a voice warns her the fat is her dead husband's.
 The demon's next victims are the couple's elder and middle daughter, whom he kills on the hill and brings their fat for the woman to cook, lying that they are sheep's fat to celebrate their daughters' betrothal to rich men.
 After he brings the middle daughter's fat, the woman suggests they live with their youngest daughter, instead of sending her away to be married, but the false husband suggests she is married off before the couple dies.
 The next day, the false husband takes the youngest daughter, Langa Langchung, to the hill to be killed off, and tells her to wait there while he goes to search for her suitor.
 Suddenly, a little dog comes out of the bushes and asks to be given food in exchange for secrets: a mouthful for a secret.
 Langa Langchung shares with the dog the meal her mother prepared for her, and the dog reveals three secrets: the girl's father is a demon who killed her true father and sisters and hid their skulls nearby.
 In addition, the dog gives her a pot with instructions on how to escape the demon: roll the pot down a hill and follow it, paying no heed to the demon's calls for her to return.